digego/extempore/INSTALL.md

 It's pretty straightforward.
 You should be able to get most things through your package manager.

-On **OSX**
+On **OSX**, for example

 ```
-brew install glfw3
-brew install libstb-image
-brew install libkiss-fft
+brew install libkiss-fft glfw3 libstb-image libnanovg
 ```

-From source (all platforms)

 ### Windows